 Bob McNally

 Alan Fleischmann

-Before we talk about leadership, I know you just celebrated your 15 year anniversary, as a firm at Rapidan.
-And I'm just curious, you know, looking back at the beginning, obviously, you're an entrepreneur, you started your own firm, I was there at the beginning, I watched what you built this global firm over the years, highly regarded, like no other firm that I know, and I think I'm sure there are lessons learned or, or moments of reflection you've had, as you look back over the last 15 years, and building rapid in and this incredible team of 25 people, anything that just stands out that you want to share?
+Before we talk about leadership — I know you just celebrated your 15-year anniversary as a firm at Rapidan.
+I'm curious, looking back at the beginning: you're an entrepreneur, you started your own firm, I was there at the beginning, I watched you build this global firm over the years, highly regarded, like no other firm I know.
+I'm sure there are lessons learned or moments of reflection you've had as you look back over the last 15 years and this incredible team of 25 people.
+Anything that stands out that you want to share?

+Bob McNally